Philip J Day: Held At Gunpoint

 In 2009 Day and his team had been filming in the desert of southern Peru on a film about the Nazca Lines for National Geographic Channel.
 At around 3:45 am five armed men, wearing face masks, scaled a twenty-foot wall to break into the hotel, where Day and his team were asleep.
 The assailants first took the receptionist and hotel manager hostage at gunpoint.
 The receptionist was bound and gagged while the manager was forced to provide a master key for all the bedrooms.
 The attackers had specifically come to steal expensive film equipment.
 They beat up several people and stole some equipment, but the actions of hotel staff saved the crew from a more severe and potentially life-threatening robbery.

+Family & Early Life

+Day attended Springvale House (Prep School), and Peterhouse Boys' School, near Harare, Zimbabwe.
+Later he went to Ackworth School, near Pontefract, Yorkshire.
+Day is the brother of environmental lawyer, Martyn Day (lawyer).
+He is the son of Hazel Day, a notable actress and opera singer in Yorkshire, and Brian Day (deceased), a chartered accountant.
+Hazel Day is known for performances with the York light Opera Company.
+Her best known performances were in Kiss Me Kate, Song of Norway, and Kismet.